Lendermarket Review 2026 – More than 14% return from Estonia?

 Is Lendermarket profitable?

-lendermarket annual report 2021
+lendermarket report 2024

-Excerpt from the Lendermarket 2021 Financial Report.
+Excerpt from the Lendermarket 2024 Financial Report.

 What happens if Lendermarket goes bankrupt?

 In the event that the P2P platform faces financial difficulties or has to declare bankruptcy, the company will likely be liquidated by a third party, and existing loans will continue to run.
 However, it’s important to keep in mind that the P2P platform is part of the Creditstar Group.
 This aspect further reduces the platform risk.
+However, insolvency is always a risk to your investment.

 How reputable is Lendermarket?